-Achieving Community Transformation is a student organization supported by the Office of Community-Based Learning and Student Activities and Engagement.
-ACT Student Leaders initiate and support ongoing dialogues between students and organizations within the Greater Bothell to provide engaging service opportunities.
+Achieving Community Transformation is a student organization supported by the Office of Community-Based Learning and Research with a strong collaboration with Student Engagment and Activites on MLK Programming as well as Alternative Spring Break.
+ACT Student Leaders initiate and support ongoing dialogues between students and organizations within the Greater Bothell area to provide engaging service opportunities.

 1. Help students explore and build on their passions, future career experiences, and overall personal growth.

 2. Build positive relationships with internal and external organizations to promote the quality of life within the community.

 3. Redefine attitudes toward service and volunteering to show students that service opportunities can be based on their interests and goals.

 4. Get more students involved in civic engagement through service, volunteering, and non partisan discourse.

 5. Plan major services events that are flexible for students who are new to service and can help raise awareness about issues.

 In collaboration with ASUWB (student government) ACT has been trained to help students get registered to vote.
 As this year is an election year, ACT would like to inform students on the importance of voting and what it means to be an "active citizen".
 They will do this through tabling on campus with voter registration forms available to any students who are able to register who are not already.
 If students are unable to register for whatever reason they will encourage them to get involed on campus and can help spread the word about the imporatnce of voting.
 ACT students are scheduled to table at Husky Village move in day as well as in a discovery course this fall.

 MLK Programming will be between January 11th and 18th 2017.